Teacher, Teacher

 Bryan had always wanted to write a song with a double title -- like David Bowie's Rebel, Rebel or Moon Martin's Bad Case Of Lovin' You -- and this presented us with the perfect opportunity.

-We didn't see the film until after we'd written the song, but we'd read the script, and that was enough to get us started.
+We didn't actually see the film until after we'd written the song, but we'd read the script, and that was enough to get us started.
 In fact, for the initial lyric draft we simply drew upon our own experiences with teachers.
-My school years were less volatile than Bryan's (he quit in Grade 10 or 11), but between us we'd encountered our fair share of educators -- some of them inspirational, some of them bona fide "nut-bars" -- so there was no shortage of material for our lyric.

-Teacher, Teacher was recorded by ".38 Special" (nicely done, I thought) and appeared in the "Teachers" film and on the soundtrack album.
+Teacher, Teacher was recorded by ".38 Special" (nicely done, I thought) and appeared in the "Teachers" film and also on the soundtrack album.

 I didn't meet the band at the time, but a year later I got a call from .38 Special vocalist Don Barnes, asking if I’d consider co-writing with them.
 Don and guitarist Jeff Carlisi flew up to Vancouver a couple of times after that, and I joined them once in Atlanta.
 Altogether we wrote a dozen songs (several remain unrecorded).